Ikass/epm/src/news/award-capacity-building-agriculture-rural-development-food-safety-veterinary-policy.md

 ---
 title: "AWARD - Capacity Building for Agriculture, Rural Development, Food Safety and Veterinary Policy"
+description: European Projects Management Ltd. has been awarded the EuropeAid project contract in Serbia, in consortium with WEglobal.
 date: 2019-01-28
 category: ongoing
 tags: